Ahrefs vs Semrush — Which Should You Use?

 Accessing historical keyword data in Semrush

-Although Ahrefs does provide access to historical data too, it doesn’t go back quite as far — information from 2015 to the present day is provided.
-And significantly, you’ll need to be on a $999 ‘Enterprise’ Ahrefs plan to access this data — which will put this information well beyond the reach of most users.
+Although Ahrefs does provide access to historical data too, I noticed that it doesn’t go back quite as far — information from 2015 to the present day is provided.
+And significantly, you’ll need to be on a ‘Custom Pricing’ Ahrefs plan to access this data (this involves negotiable — but high — pricing).

 Overall, both products do well in the domain analysis department, with Ahrefs getting the points for making financial data more immediately accessible and Semrush winning when it comes to data visualization and affordable access to historical data.